Lagrangian fibrations on blowups of toric varieties and mirror symmetry for hypersurfaces: Lagrangian torus fibrations on blowups of toric varieties

-This is the picture of $B$ that we choose to emphasize, depicting it as the complement of a set of cuts inside $\Delta_V\times\R_+$; see Figure \ref{fig:affineB}.
+This is the picture of $B$ that we choose to emphasize, depicting it as the complement of a set of ``triangular'' cuts inside $\Delta_V\times\R_+$; see Figure \ref{fig:affineB}.

 \begin{remark} While the fibration we construct is merely Lagrangian, it is very reasonable to conjecture that in fact $X^0$ carries an $S^1$-invariant {\em special Lagrangian} fibration over $B$.
 The holomorphic $(n+1)$-form $\Omega=p^*\Omega_{V\times\C}$ on $X^0$ is $S^1$-invariant, and induces a holomorphic $n$-form on the reduced space $X_{red,\lambda}^0$, which turns out to coincide with the standard toric form $\Omega_V=i^n\prod_j d\log x_j$.
 Modifying the construction of the fibration $\pi_\lambda:X_{red,\lambda}^0\to \R^n$ so that its fibers are special Lagrangian with respect to $\Omega_V$ would then be sufficient to ensure that the fibers of $\pi$ are special Lagrangian with respect to~$\Omega$.
 In dimension 1 this is easy to accomplish by elementary methods.
 In higher dimensions, making $\pi_\lambda$ special Lagrangian requires the use of analysis, as the deformation of product tori in $V^0$ (which are special Lagrangian with respect to $\omega'_{V,\lambda}$ and $\Omega_V$) to tori which are special Lagrangian for $\omega_{red,\lambda}$ and $\Omega_V$ is governed by a first-order elliptic PDE \cite{McLean} (see also \cite[\S 9]{joycenotes} or \cite[Prop.~2.5]{Au1}).
-If one were to argue as in the proof of Lemma \ref{l:rectifyomegared}, the 1-forms $\tilde{a}_{t,\lambda}$ should now be required not only to satisfy $d\tilde{a}_{t,\lambda}=\omega'_{V,\lambda}-\omega_{red,\lambda}$ but also to be co-closed with respect to a suitable rescaling of the K\"ahler metric induced by $\omega_{t,\lambda}$.
+If one were to argue as in the proof of Lemma \ref{l:rectifyomegared} (cf.\ Appendix \ref{s:reducedappendix}), the 1-forms used to construct $\phi_\lambda$ should be chosen not only to satisfy the usual condition for Moser's trick, but also to be co-closed with respect to a suitable rescaling of the K\"ahler metric induced by $\omega_{t,\lambda}$.
 When $V=(\C^*)^n$ this does not seem to pose any major difficulties, but in general it is not obvious that one can ensure the appropriate behavior along the toric divisors. \end{remark}